Key Takeaways

 When it comes to responsibilities, they include the following.

-• Pay rent on time, every month, and pay for utility services when they become due.
+Pay rent on time, every month, and pay for utility services when payment becomes due.

-• Abide by all policies in the rental agreement, such as the pet policy.
+Abide by all policies in the lease agreement, such as the pet policy.

 Landlords’ Rights & Responsibilities in Virginia